 The incentive is expected to commence on 1 January 2014.
-Employers will be able to claim the incentive for employment that commences after 1 October 2013.
+Employers will be able to claim the incentive in respect of employees that joined them on or after 1 October 2013.
+However, the employer will only be eligible to receive the incentive after the commencement date of 1 January 2014.